NovemberFall/Java_Develop/Array.md

 ```

 # minimum challenge
+- Write a method called readIntegers() with a parameter called count that represents how many integers the user needs to enter.
+- The method needs to read from the console until all the numbers are entered, and then return an array containing the numbers entered.
+- Write a method findMin() with the array as a parameter.
+The method needs to return the minimum value in the array.
+- In the main() method read the count from the console and call the method readIntegers() with the count parameter.
+- Then call the findMin() method passing the array returned from the call to the readIntegers() method.
+- Finally, print the minimum element in the array.
 <!-- Tips:
 	-Assume that the user will only enter numbers, never letters
 	-For simplicity, create a Scanner as a static field to help with data input